Three ways to get an interest-free loan

 If you're already paying interest on a debt, you could turn it into an interest-free loan by shifting it onto a credit card offering 0% on balance transfers.

-How much can I borrow?
 As with a 0% purchase card, a 0% balance transfer credit card will normally indicate what its maximum credit limit is before you apply.
 However, the credit limit you're offered will depend largely on your credit rating and salary.

-If you don't manage to clear your debt during the 0% period, you'll be saddled with big interest charges.
+More importantly, if you don't manage to clear your debt during the 0% period, you'll be saddled with big interest charges.
 Rates will typically be between 15-20% APR – but there are plenty of horror stories about people being charged 30% APR or even more!

 And again, make absolutely sure you make (at the very least) the minimum payments every single month.
 Otherwise, you could end up with a fine and a hefty rate of interest on that large balance!